-A recent survey by Hazlewoods, one of the UK’s Top 30 independent Chartered Accountants and Business Advisers specialising in tax and financial planning, asked 1,000 members of the public* whether they felt it was more important.
-The choice was between having enough money to live the lifestyle they choose now, to be in a financial position to choose the best care for themselves and their partner in old age, or to leave a decent inheritance for their children.
+We recently conducted a survey of 1,000 members of the public* asking whether they felt it was more important to have enough money to live the lifestyle they choose now, to be in a financial position to choose the best care for themselves and their partner in old age, or to leave a decent inheritance for their children.

 While this commonly held ‘live for today’ attitude was expressed equally by men and women, when it comes to those who held different priorities there were some interesting variances between the sexes.
 Almost one in three (31%) men said their top priority was having enough to fund their care in old age, compared to one in four (25%) women.
 In contrast, 11% of women said leaving money for their children was their priority, compared to just 5% of men.

 Having enough money to enjoy life now was highest (73%) among the youngest polled, (18 to 24-year-olds) swiftly followed by the oldest 65+ age group (70%).
 It was lowest among the more cautious middle-aged, 45 to 54-year-olds (59%).
 More than one in three (35%) of 55 to 64-year-olds said being able to make financial choices about care in their old age is their top priority.